XS-MLVP/mlvp/mlvp/templates/html/README.md

 # Readme

-This template is from: https://github.com/christiansandberg/pytest-reporter-html1
+This template is modified from: https://github.com/christiansandberg/pytest-reporter-html1